shivanishingne/photoMosaic-with-caching/README.md

 Then whenever you need to run the code, first run:

 * `source vendor/bin/activate`
 to load PIL.

+Place all your source images in `./source_images`
+Then run:
+`sudo python square_images.py` to convert them into squares.
+Then run:
-Place all your source images in `./source_images`, then run `sudo python square_images.py` to convert them into squares.
-Then run `sudo python mosaic.py`, making sure that the code points to the location of your input image.
+`sudo python mosaic.py`, making sure that the code points to the location of your input image.

-# PHOTO CREDITS
+Final image gets created and stored in image called `final.jpg`

+# Source Images Dataset:
 * Example source images taken from [Flower Dataset](https://www.kaggle.com/alxmamaev/flowers-recognition) by Alexander Mamaev.
-* Example input image from [u/ownnc-nz on Reddit](https://www.reddit.com/r/WTF/comments/16fnfn/visited_monkey_bay_in_thailand_everyone_fucking/).
+* Example input_image from local file. /Copyright Image/